 Bicol Philippines Travel Guide

 Waste management and recycling infrastructure are limited, especially in areas outside of big cities.
 Minimize plastic use.
-Use a refillable water bottle and bring a reusable shopping bag.
+Use a refillable water bottle and take a reusable shopping bag.
 Dispose of trash properly in designated bins.
 Do not litter.

 Water resources, specifically on islands and in the dry period, can be strained.
 Be mindful of your water consumption.
 Take shorter showers and reuse towels to conserve this precious resource.